 You can also seek compensation for these losses in a lawsuit.
 Additionally, you may be able to pursue exemplary damages from the defendant.
 This punishes them for their actions instead of compensating for your losses.

 Unfortunately, it’s common for bikers to die in accidents.
 In 2019, 843 bicyclists were killed in motor vehicle-related crashes.
 Most injuries resulting in death were from a severe head injury.
 Only 15 percent of the fatalities were bikers wearing a helmet, while 62 percent were not.
 The highest number of deaths occurred between 6 p.m. and 9 p.m., the time of day when there’s heavy traffic due to rush hour, and it starts getting dark.

 The same year in Alameda County, 2,954 bicycle accidents happened, causing 22 biker fatalities.

 OnderLaw has fought on behalf of our clients for many years.
 We believe individuals wronged by others deserve the chance to hold these people accountable for their actions.
 You should not suffer the consequences of another person’s negligent behavior.
 Our team can help you build a solid case and try to recover the compensation you deserve.

 We know the economic burden of treating injuries after a bicycle accident and paying for legal services.
 We don’t want to cause additional strain on your finances.
 That’s why we take bicycle accident cases on a contingency fee basis.
 You won’t owe us our legal fees and costs unless we secure compensation for you.
 If we lose your case, you won’t have to pay.

-If you suffered injuries in a bicycle accident due to someone’s negligence or carelessness, call OnderLaw, LLC for a free consultation with one of our experienced and compassionate Fremont bicycle accident attorneys.
+If you suffered injuries in a bicycle accident due to someone’s negligence or carelessness, call OnderLaw for a free consultation with one of our experienced and compassionate Fremont bicycle accident attorneys.